 Typically, a freelancer will charge an hourly rate, adding the total to the invoice.
 They have the freedom to discuss beforehand whether they would rather receive a day rate or a fixed rate for the project.
 Again, this usually depends on the industry.

 For large corporations, the invoicing process is entirely different, as there is usually an accounting department that deals with this.
 These are not the same employees who provide the actual service or produce the goods that are sold.

 Because of the size of the operation, it’s important for corporations to have an efficient system in place to keep administration organized.
 Cross-department collaboration is necessary to make sure the accounting department has all the data they need to send out invoices.

 In smaller companies, the amount of structure needed varies.
 When companies start out, members of a small team all tend to contribute to multiple processes within the business.
-Before the organization starts to grow, there is usually not a specific team(member) that is responsible for invoicing.
+Before an organization starts to grow, there is usually no specific team(member) that is responsible for invoicing.
 Sometimes these companies are made up of a team of experts who invoice clients for the work they carried out individually, or the project manager does this.

 Either way, small/medium-sized companies really need a system in place to track the invoicing process.
 With employees always jumping onto the next project which takes up most of their time, it’s quintessential to have a project management tool with an invoicing feature to track which invoices are sent, paid, or outstanding.

 Another similarity with self-employed individuals and freelancers is that the method of invoicing depends on the industry.
 A cleaning company will probably charge for the hours worked by the cleaning staff, while an advertising agency will usually send a quote for the whole campaign.

 As we now know invoices are sent by the party who wants to be paid for products or services provided, it’s clear that invoices are for the party that has received the products or services.